poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 # Crispy Doom (add Crispy logo)
 Based on Chocolate Doom, Crispy Doom removes the original game's limitations and adds many new features.

+It myor vanilla doom, since setting it up for play is easier and faster than some other more advanced source ports.
+Getting it to behave like the original only takes seconds.

 The biggest feature is the new 640x400 resolution, giving the game a "Crispy" look.
 It also has widescreen support and uncapped framerate.

 (insert crispy screenshot)